 Recognised for his excellence in research, NHMRC Career Development Fellow, Blake Dear is a driving force at Macquarie University’s eCentreClinic.

 Blake is involved in a broad range of research projects aimed at increasing access to effective psychological treatments and the quality of psychological care.
 He has a strong interest in the development and evaluation of transdiagnostic treatments for common mental health difficulties (e.g. anxiety, depression) and programs that support people with significant physical health conditions (e.g. chronic pain, kidney disease, epilepsy, diabetes, multiple sclerosis, lupus, endometriosis, gastrointestinal diseases and disorders).

-Greg has held several ICT advisory roles and at MindSpot holds operational ownership of the IT platforms.
-He is responsible for ensuring the effectiveness of IT systems, and the security and confidentiality of users’ data.
+Ben holds ownership of the IT platforms.
+He is responsible for ensuring the effectiveness, and security of all IT systems and confidentiality of users’ data.